vaghi/Contact-Manager/README.md

 Response:
 ```
-Contact or if the id does not match with any stored contact a 500 response with the corresponding Exception message
+Contact or if the id does not match with any stored contact or has an invalid field a 500 response with the corresponding Exception message
 ```

 * **Delete Contact by Id**\